kuhar/smt-jit/README.md

 SMT-JIT
 =======
 ### A toy Just-In-Time Compiler for evaluating SMT formulas (QF_AUFBV)
 ### [CS 842] Final Course Project
 ---

-This project implements a simple JIT compiler for the QF_AUFBV subset of SMT emitted by the KLEE symbolic execution engine, including unbounded arrays of bitvectors and fixed-width bitvectors. *Smt-jit* uses the LLVM's ORCv2 API for jitting.
+This project implements a simple JIT compiler for the QF_AUFBV subset of SMT emitted by the KLEE symbolic execution engine, including unbounded arrays of bitvectors and fixed-width bitvectors.
+SMT-JIT uses the LLVM's ORCv2 API for jitting.

-Given an SMT formula and a bunch of _full_ assignments in the SMT-LIB2 format, *smt-jit* will compile the SMT formula to LLVM IR, emit x86-64 machine code, and evalute the formula with the assignments.
-The main motivation is to be able to evaluate or fuzz SMT formulas before quering the main SMT solver for statisfability, e.g., in the KLEE's CexCachingSolver or Z3's local search phase.
+Given an SMT formula and a bunch of _full_ assignments in the SMT-LIB2 format, SMT-JIT will compile the SMT formula to LLVM IR, emit x86-64 machine code, and evalute the formula with the assignments.
+The main motivation is to be able to evaluate or fuzz SMT formulas before querying the main SMT solver for satisfiability, e.g., in the KLEE's CexCachingSolver or Z3's local search phase.

 Example:
 ```